GuilhermeTorq/GameMix/README.md

 How to play:
 The game board will be displayed in a square of 3x3, you will be then asked to select a number from 1 to 9.
-The number will indicate a position of the square and will play an "X" or "0", depending on wich player is playing.
+The number will indicate a position of the square and will play an "X" or "0", dependingon wich player is playing.

-The winner will be decided if any of the players do three in a row horizontally, vertically or in a diagonal.
+The winner will be decided if any player does three in a row horizontally, vertically or in a diagonal.

 A score for each player will be saved and maintained.
-You can also delete the save file, and lose all scores.
+You can delete the save file, and lose all scores.

 ```